RohithPrakash/rationingDataset/README.md

 }
 ```

-* Metric measurement system followed, like
+* Metric measurement system is followed
   * 'Grams' for solid measurements
   * 'Litres' for liquid measurement